 statutes, policies and procedures governing care and treatment of persons with an intellectual disability;

 problems and needs of persons with an intellectual disability;

 investigation techniques and methods;

 various types of residential placement facilities and community training centers for persons with an intellectual disability;

 MINIMUM QUALIFICATIONS - GENERAL EXPERIENCE

-Six (6) years of experience in a professional capacity with an organization, agency or educational institution which provides for case management, residential, vocational, educational, advocacy, habilitation or rehabilitation services to persons with intellectual disabilities or individuals within the autism spectrum.
+Six (6) years of experience in a professional capacity with an organization, agency or educational institution which provides for case management, residential, vocational, educational, advocacy, habilitation or rehabilitation services to persons with an intellectual disability or individuals within the autism spectrum.

 MINIMUM QUALIFICATIONS - SUBSTITUTIONS ALLOWED

-2. A Masters Degree in a human services field may be substituted for an additional year of the General Experience.
+A Master's degree in a human services field, criminal justice, public administration, public health, rehabilitative services, special education, social work or a closely related field may be substituted for one (1) additional year of the General Experience.